 Some distance from the land.
 Typically, a ship is in the offing when it can be seen from the shore.
 The skipper of a boat on a lee shore would be anxious to 'make an offing': to get further from the land.

-A person who has a position of authority in a hierarchical organization such as a navy.
+A person who has a position of authority in an hierarchical organization such as a navy.
 An officer receives his or her commission from the Sovereign or head of state.

 The term is used differently in different countries:

-An offset is a number in a table of offsets which describes the distance of a point from a reference line such as a centreline or waterline.
+An offset is a number in a table of offsets which describes the distance of a point from a reference line such as a centreline or waterline or baseline.
 In the diagram the table of offsets gives the same information as the line drawings: both describe the shape and dimensions of the Rushton catboat.

 © Copyright Marc Bauer